thirumurthis/Learnings/websocket/websocketd_blog.md

-## Connecting to WebSocket endoint created using websocketd
+## Connecting to WebSocket endpoint created using websocketd

-In this blog will demonstrate to expose Websocket endpoint using Websocketd.
+In this blog will provide a brief overview of Websocket and how to create Websocket endpoint using Websocketd.

 ### What is Websocket?